Filmmaking for Everyone

 My package Editshots is a hands-on way to learn about film storytelling: it includes a complete short movie for you to edit yourself, with a step-by-step guide.

-My interactive multitouch book Making Movies Make Sense explains film language and filmmaking from first principles for ages 9 and up.
-Designed for iPad, iPhone and Mac, you can get it from the iBooks Store.
+My 148-page interactive multitouch book Making Movies Make Sense explains film language and filmmaking from first principles for ages 9 and up.
+Designed for iPad, iPhone and Mac, you can get it from Apple Books.

 You need to follow an organised process for planning, shooting, and editing and sharing: it’s explained here.
-I’ve also written simple step-by-step guides to making a factual video and making a movie on your iPhone or iPad.
+I’ve also written simple step-by-step guides to making a factual video and iPhone/iPad filmmaking.